TokisanGames/Terrain3D/doc/docs/texture_prep.md

 ### Exporting As DDS
 * Change `Compression` to `BC3 / DXT5`
 * `Mipmaps` to `Generate Mipmaps`.
+* Optionally, change the `Mipmap Options` `Filter`, such as to Mitchell if you get reflection artifacts in your normal+roughness texture.
 * Insert into Godot and you're done.

 ```{image} images/io_gimp_dds_export.png